jvicentem/phishing-website-detection/README.md

 Undersampling techniques were used such as One-Sided Selection and Condensed Nearest Neighbor and they massively improved the training time of SVM models and the accuracy/precision/F1 measures of SVM with RBF Kernel.

+Creators of the dataset used:
+Mohammad, Rami, Thabtah, Fadi Abdeljaber and McCluskey, T.L.
+(2015) Phishing Websites Dataset.
+[Dataset] (Unpublished)